joeyklee/quant-humanists-2019/final-project.md

 - an algorithm (e.g. a set of instructions on how to do tracking a certain way)
 - a visualization tool (e.g. a tool allowing others to more easily look at their data, perhaps more creatively?)
 - pull requests or development of an existing open source software
+- you may consider to think of a service for obfuscation or "untracking"

 ### Option 3: Design a Self-tracking service